The Alternator Charging System.

-From the /6 to end of production there is a flexible printed circuit board inside the old-style instrument pod that the GEN lamp fits into.
-It can get microscopic cracks, and the lamp connection to the board can fail.
-You can carefully repair the board....or replace it (IF you can find a replacement!.....new ones NLA from BMW, but see KatDash on the Internet).
-Do NOT yank lamps out roughly.....press on the printed material with a fingertip & rock the lamp out carefully.
-Starter relay:
+From the /6 to end of production there is a thin flexible printed circuit board inside the old-style instrument pod that the GEN lamp fits into.
+This flexible printed material can get microscopic cracks, and the lamp connection to the board can fail.
+You can carefully repair the board (several different ways) ....or replace it ...from BMW they are probably NLA.
+New molded and wired assemblies with LED lamps are available from: https://katdash.com/.
+Do NOT yank lamps out roughly .....press on the printed material with a fingertip & rock the lamp out carefully.

 (The one under the fuel tank, NOT the big solenoid relay at the starter motor)

 You are probably asking yourself: HUH?...why talk about the starter relay? ...isn't this is an article about troubleshooting problems with the alternator (and charging system)?
 Well, yes, but this problem is fairly common, and I thought I would include it here, besides it being in my starting problem article; and, this problem, when not yet totally a failure, can seriously affect charging in rather strange ways.

 Some common problems at the starter relay cause complaints of an electrically dead motorcycle ....yet the battery is charged and tests good, as do the battery cables.